[R.O. 2010 §630.010; Ord. No. 1020 §1, 4-20-2009; Ord. No. 1131 §1, 10-16-2012; Ord. No. 1243, 6-23-2017]

 MODAG payments will be due on the date outlined in the promissory note.
 Payment will become delinquent after fifteen (15) days from the date outlined in the promissory note and a ten percent (10%) penalty will be charged on payments received after the required due date.

 The loan cannot be transferred if the business is sold.
-Loan period will be a maximum to sixty (60) months and may be closed at any time with payment of balance and interest.
-Interest rate will be prime plus one-half percent (.5%).
+The loan period will be a maximum of eighty-four (84) months and may be closed at any time with payment of balance and interest.
+Interest rate will be prime plus one-half percent (1/2%.
 The Board of Aldermen will review rates at any time deemed necessary.

 Applicant must provide a complete financial report.